 As prices continue to surge all across the country due to continued inflation, it is expected that dental procedures like root canal therapy are also getting more expensive.
 This is bad news for so many patients with toothaches that need root canal treatment but can’t afford them.
 Many patients often think about what the cost of root canals currently are, and how those prices will change in the near future.
 How will insurance coverage and plans help my family pay for such an expensive treatment?
 Keeping one’s natural teeth is of utmost importance because as we stress here at Best Dental, nothing can replace mother nature.
-Moving forward to 2020s, the average cost of Root Canal is $850.
+Moving forward into the 2020s, the average cost of Root Canal is $850.
 Prices can vary depending on the dentist or endodontist that is performing the procedure, if any additional procedures will be needed, and which tooth is needing the root canal treatment (molars are slightly more expensive).

 Average Cost of Root Canal Treatment in Houston, TX